zach-king/CoolPython/book/introduction.md

 I also strive to keep the complexity of the code to a minimal.
 It would be best if you already had the fundamentals under your belt, is all.

+**Q:** *Who are you, Zach...King?*
+**A:** Well, briefly, I'm a self-taught programmer and game enthusiast/developer, now studying in Computer Science to earn my B.S.
+For a more detailed look into my persona, feel free to check the [About the Author](./about-the-author.md) section.

 ---

 [Entire Book Source](https://github.com/zach-king/CoolPython)